 - After a heart attack (myocardial infarction).

-For more information on the conditions see separate leaflets called High Blood Pressure (Hypertension), Heart Failure, Diabetic Kidney Disease, Myocardial Infarction (Heart Attack), and Chronic Kidney Disease.
+For more information on the conditions see the separate leaflets called High Blood Pressure (Hypertension), Congestive Heart Failure, Diabetic Kidney Disease, Heart Attack (Myocardial Infarction), and Chronic Kidney Disease.

 List of ACE inhibitors

 Each of these medicines also has various different brand names.
 Some ACE inhibitor medicines are also part of a combined tablet with a calcium-channel blocker medicine or 'water tablet' (diuretic) medicine.

 ACE inhibitors prevent the body from creating a hormone known as angiotensin II.
 They do this by blocking (inhibiting) a chemical called angiotensin-converting enzyme.

 Angiotensin II has three main effects:

 - Constriction of blood vessels.